Phoneixtree/deb-robustness-study/README.md

 Please run `. setenv` first and then u can run the test scripts in each sub dirctionaries

+# PLEASE PAY ATTENTION

+Some of afl-fuzz process will generate lots of trash files or dirs in the fuzz dir.

 ## Seven small programs from SIR benchmark

 We have 7 small SIR programs: `printtokens`, `printtokens2`, `replace`, `schedule`, `schedule2`, `tcas`, `totinfo`.
 Each of these programs has less than 25 functions and is located under `benchmark`.